RabbitBio/RabbitV/README.md

 * [metagenomics data analysis](#analyze-metagenomics-sequencing-mngs-data)
 * [SARS-CoV-2 identification](#identify-sars-cov-2)

-# quick example for SARS-CoV-2 identification
+# Quick example for SARS-CoV-2 identification

 * get RabbitV and use following command for testing: